DB RTD Connection Wizard

 =RTD("db.rtd",,"sqlexpress","dbo.historical_prices","Symbol","AAPL","Date",TODAY(),"Close")

-You can use DB RTD as an alternative to creating multiple pivot tables or linking table data using Excel formulas.
+You can use DB RTD as an alternative to creating multiple pivot tables or linking table data with Excel formulas.
+For instance, you can load anonymous data from online systems while incorporating customer data from on-premise systems.

 1. Selecting a provider